 Most candidates today use social media as a tool for political campaigning.
 They use it to generate awareness, promote it, and persuade voters.
 Social media can help politicians connect with people who may not be interested in politics but might become interested if they know what the candidate has to say about certain topics or issues.

 Have you considered using social media yet?
 How are you currently reaching voters where they are discussing your local issues?
-Start today and explore how to engage them across those channels.
+Start today and explore how to engage them across those channels, using the strategies outlined above to maximize your impact.

 For more campaign tips and strategies, check out our book, Running for Office as an Online Candidate.

-« 7 Ways to Ruin a Campaign Website7 Reasons Why Your Political Campaign Needs A Google Account »
+« 7 Ways to Ruin Your Campaign’s Website7 Reasons Why Your Political Campaign Needs A Google Account »

 Tags: campaign promotion, facebook, political social networking, twitter